 Trustees' Teaching Award

-All tenured and tenure-track faculty, full-time lecturers, and clinical faculty (whose primary duty is teaching) who have taught at Indiana University South Bend for a minimum of two years are eligible.
-Individuals who have received a TTA award in previous years are eligible to reapply; however, faculty members are eligible to receive a TTA no more than once in a three-year period (IU Handbook).
+All tenured and tenure-track faculty, as well as full-time lecturer and clinical faculty whose primary duty is teaching and who have taught at Indiana University South Bend for a minimum of two years are eligible.
+Faculty members may receive a TTA only once in a three-year period (IU Handbook).
 Faculty members are not eligible to apply for the TTA while they are serving on the campus-level selection committee (Senate resolution, March 26, 2010).
 Candidates do not need to be nominated for this award; self-nominations are acceptable.
-It is the candidate's responsibility to compile the completed application and submit it to his or her College or School contact by March 1.
+Please note as part of the IU Indianapolis School of Social Work, faculty in that program are eligible for this award through IUI processes.

-The entire application should be prefaced by the TTA Cover Sheet and contain no more than 10 pages (in 10-point type or larger), exclusive of the Appendix in (5) below.
-The Cover Sheet and Appendix does not count towards the 10-page limit (see below).
+It is the candidate's responsibility to compile and submit their application.
+The entire application should be prefaced by the TTA Cover Sheet and contain no more than 10 pages (excluding the Cover Sheet and Appendix) in 10-point font or larger.

-Please provide the following in this order in a single PDF file.
-All pages of the main application should be clearly enumerated (pages 1 through 10) and the beginning of the appendix should be clearly specified.
+To present a convincing case of excellent teaching, the applicant is required to submit evidence in the order described below in a single PDF file.
+All pages of the main application should be clearly numbered, and the beginning of the appendix should be clearly specified.
 All materials within the dossier should focus on the past three years.
 However, on the cover page, please include all teaching awards received.

-1. Teaching Statement | A reflective teaching statement that describes the applicant's teaching philosophy, teaching context, and highlights recent teaching accomplishments, such as course and curriculum design and innovative pedagogies.
+1. Teaching Statement: A reflective teaching statement that describes the applicant's teaching philosophy, teaching context, and highlights recent teaching accomplishments, such as course and curriculum design and innovative pedagogies.
 The applicant should use this statement to make the case for sustained and consistent excellence in teaching.
 (Similar to the teaching statement for promotion dossiers.)
 This statement is limited to 3 pages.

 2. Summary of Teaching Accomplishments from the past 3 years: